gflewis/sndml3/docs/index.md

 ## Create Users and Grant Roles

-After installing the Update Set in your instance, the first step is to create two new ServiceNow users which will be used by the Java agent.
+After installing the Update Set in your instance, the first step is to create two new ServiceNow accounts which will be used by the Java agent.

 ### datapump.agent
-This account will be used to retrieve configuration information from the DataPump scoped app and to update the status of running jobs.
+This user will be used to retrieve configuration information from the DataPump scoped app and to update the status of running jobs.
 * Set **Time zone** to **GMT**
 * Set **Web service access only** to **true**
 * Grant **x_108443_sndml.daemon** role
-* Assign the user a secure password which will be entered int the Connection Profile below
+* Assign the user a secure password which will be entered in the **Connection Profile** below

 ### datapump.reader
-This account will be used to export data from the instance.
+This user will be used to export data from the instance.
 It requires "read" access to any tables which will be exported.
 * Set **Time zone** to **GMT**
 * Set **Web service access only** to **true**
 * Grant **snc_read_only** role
 * Grant **soap_query** role
 * Grant **itil** role and/or any roles necessary to read the requisite tables.
-* Assign the user a secure password which will be entered int the Connection Profile below
+* Assign the user a secure password which will be entered in the **Connection Profile** below

 Do not grant  **x_108443_sndml.admin** role to either of these service accounts.
 Users with **x_108443_sndml.admin** role can configure and monitor DataPump jobs.